 • Spectroscopic settings: GRAVITY in single-field and dual-field are offered in low (22), medium (500) and high (4000) spectral resolution.
-Low-resolution data from the fringe-tracker is always delivered together with the science data.
+Dual-field wide is currently not offered in low resolution setting and thus this mode can at the moment only be used in medium and high resolution.
+In addition, low resolution data from the fringe-tracker is always delivered together with the science data.
 Therefore, users are advised not to use low spectral resolution in single-field, since the FT already provides low resolution data on the science target.
 The fringes of the GRAVITY fringe-tracker are reduced by the data reduction pipeline and can be used for science.